 Our guide aims to make the process simple, empowering entrepreneurs to embark on their mobile app development journey with confidence.
 We collected and answered frequently asked questions, such as:

 - What is the cost of developing an ecommerce application?

-- How long does it take to build an eCommerce app like Amazon;
+- How long does it take to build an eCommerce app like Amazon?

-- What features the app needs;
+- What features does the app need?

-What is an eCommerce platform?
+What is an e-commerce platform?